BorealPhoenix/Pokemon_Battle_Simulator_Java_Edition/README.txt

 3) Trueno = 110 pt
 4) Chispazo = 80 pt
 -------------------------------------------------------------------------------------
-I want to thank my friend "rps1999" and one of the best Java Programmer I know, for helping my with some issues in my code...
+I want to thank my friend "rpsPRO
+" and one of the best Java Programmer I know, for helping my with some issues in my code...
 Thank you buddy.

 --------------------------------------------------------------------------------------
 Version 1.0: Changes Implemented